thomasin/happyreact/project-plan/notes.md

 ## 26/05

 Had a rough day today and just wanted something nice and fun to take my mind off of it so I worked on my 'view data' graph which was still not quite finished.
 I added colour coded legends with an option to click to remove the line from the graph.
 This was nice and way simpler than I expected it to be.
 Really shows the power of d3 once you get used to the library.
-I don't want to but after I get the ability to hover over a legend andhighlight corresponding line I'm going to refactor and write tests
+I don't want to but after I get the ability to hover over a legend andhighlight corresponding line I'm going to refactor and write tests.

+Came across an interesting bug!
+For each variable in my submitted entry I needed to call the db.addVariable function.
+This is of course a promise and when I was looping it wouldn't work.
+I had to use Promise.all(promiseArr) where for each variable I pushed the promise function onto an array and called it afterwards.
+Promises have some super fascinating functionality.